 Without proper central heating in your home, it would be difficult to endure winter.
 Temperature management problems can arise when the heater stops working—due to an older system, a faulty thermostat, or something more serious.
 You can check the simpler issues on your own simply by observing a few things, which are detailed below.
-However, if it’s a severe issue or you’re not comfortable checking something specific on your own, you can contact our professionals at Air Doctorx Heating & Air Conditioning for heating repair services in Dover.
+However, if it’s a severe issue or you’re not comfortable checking something specific on your own, you can contact our professionals at Air Doctorx Heating & Air Conditioning for heating repair services in Delaware and Eastern Shore Maryland.

 Things to do if the heater stops working.